SchedulingStatistically/SchedulingStatistically.github.io/documentation.md

 <h4><ins>DatabaseObj</ins></h4>

-<p>The database object served as a parent class for the following objects providing abstractions for interacting with the database</p>
+<p>The database object serves as a parent class for the following objects providing abstractions for interacting with the database</p>

 <h5>Properties</h5>